1. Get started

 Each view consists of:

-• Timetable with related cards and
+• Timetable with cards for displayed resource(s) scheduled on desired days and periods

 • Area with unscheduled cards

-Views are highly interactive, for instance:
+Views are highly interactive, providing various functionalities:

-Master views
+Master Views

-By default, there are 4 predefined views showing classes, teachers, rooms and subjects but you can also add your own views.
-Each master view displays the list of related resources in the first column along with cards in the respective rows.
-Unscheduled cards are grouped by subject and placed outside of the timetable in the same row where the resource is.
+If needed, you can create your own views.
+Each master view displays a list of resources in the first column along with cards in the respective rows.
+Unscheduled cards are grouped by subject and placed outside of the timetable, aligning with the row of the respective resource.

-Individual views
+Individual Views

-In order to switch to individual class, teacher, room or subject view, click the first column (resource name) in the related master view.
-Individual class view can be filtered by specific student or group(s) (if you have added them).
-Click student or group to view their individual timetable and click again to remove the filter.
+An individual view provides a focused look at a specific resource.
+To switch to an individual class, teacher, room, or subject view, click the first column (resource name) in the related master view.
+An individual class view can be filtered by specific student or group (if added).
+Click on a student or group to view their individual timetable and click again to remove the filter.

 Filtering class view to get individual student timetable

-Extra views
+Extra Views

 To show or hide extra view: